anjapetry/anjapetry/README.md

 <br/>
 <br/>

-​👩‍💻​ Right now, I'm crafting my personal website and portfolio while deepening my knowledge of React, Typescript, Next.js 14.
-In 2024, exploring Astro more fully is on my radar, as is expanding my accessibilty skills.
+​👩‍💻​ At the moment, I'm crafting my personal website and portfolio while deepening my knowledge of React, Typescript, Next.js 14.
+In 2024, exploring Astro more fully is on my radar, as is expanding my accessibility skills.
 <br/>
 🔭 Further explorations: Framer Motion, Figma's new dev mode, and UI/ UX design principles to enhance my web design knowledge.
 <br/>